-The above example shows that the factorization of paths, which may affect the algebraic structure of Kumjian-Pask algebra, is not well captured by the graded $K$-theory.
+The above example shows that the factorization of paths, which may affect the algebraic structure of a Kumjian--Pask algebra, is not well captured by the graded $K$-theory.
 In the $1$-graph case, factorization of paths into edges is always unique and hence the above problem does not appear.
-However, this significant difference between $1$-graphs and general $k$-graphs makes the investigation of graded $K$-theory (or, talented monoid) in line with the classification of Kumjian-Pask algebras more interesting.
+However, this significant difference between $1$-graphs and general $k$-graphs makes the investigation of graded $K$-theory (or, the talented monoid) in line with the classification of Kumjian--Pask algebras more interesting.
 To be precise, we state the following problem.

-\begin{prob} Characterise the class of $k$-graphs for which the existence of a pointed $\mathbb{Z}^k$-isomorphism between talented monoids imply that the respective Kumjian-Pask algebras are graded isomorphic. \end{prob}
+\begin{prob} Characterise the class of $k$-graphs for which the existence of a pointed $\mathbb{Z}^k$-isomorphism between talented monoids implies that the respective Kumjian--Pask algebras are graded isomorphic. \end{prob}

 We remark that the above problem is very general.
 One may work in a particular dimension.
-For example, if $k=1$, solving the problem will settle the Graded Classification Conjecture; as it says that the path categories of all finite directed graphs form the required class.
-For $k=2$, it is interesting to know whether the relevant class of $2$-graphs can be characterised by means of bicoloured skeletons.
-Obviously, the bicoloured graph in Example \ref{ex non-isomorphic KP-algebras with isomorphic talented monoids} is a forbidden skeleton in such a plausible characterization.
+For example, if $k=1$, solving the problem will settle the Graded Classification Conjecture as it says that the path categories of all finite directed graphs form the required class.
+For $k=2$, it is interesting to know whether the relevant class of $2$-graphs can be characterised by means of bi-colored skeletons.
+Obviously, the bi-colored graph in Example \ref{ex non-isomorphic KP-algebras with isomorphic talented monoids} is a forbidden skeleton in such a plausible characterization.